 7. Founders Syndrome

 Lastly, but not least of all, and perhaps an inconclusive insight, some of the VASPs portray early signs of ‘Founders Syndrome,’ which may occur when the founder of an organization fails to yield and share control over the organization’s reins and prevents it from adapting to changing circumstances.
 Granted, founders are generally innovative, passionate, entrepreneurial, and visionary.
 Unfortunately, they are also often impervious to change, inflexible, and sometimes may unconsciously prefer the status quo to the detriment of the organization.
 The hold of the founder on the business may cause it to stall or fold up altogether.

 At Mercy Corps AFA we have no doubt that digital financial services in Kenya have enabled some VASPs to flourish.
 The possibility of convenient trusted real-time payments through mobile makes many of their products and services viable and scalable in the smallholder market.
 Nevertheless, those which have been successful or appear to be on the cusp of success have strategically addressed the above insights and built startups that are on the highway to success and in turn provide the smallholder farmer with an opportunity to participate in meaningful economic activity, build their farms and improve their resilience.

 Lucy Kioko, the Agricultural Specialist, AgriFin Accelerate Program, Mercy Corps

-AgriFin Accelerate is a program implemented by Mercy Corps and supported by the MasterCard Foundation and aims to increase access to digital financial and informational services for one million smallholder farmers in Kenya, Tanzania and Zambia over the next six years.
-The program will also works towards increasing the volume and velocity of electronic payments, bundled with information services.
+AgriFin Accelerate is a program implemented by Mercy Corps and supported by the MasterCard Foundation and aims to increase access to digital financial and informational services for one million smallholder farmers in Kenya, Tanzania, and Zambia over the next six years.
+The program will also work towards increasing the volume and velocity of electronic payments, bundled with information services.